 Those trends started in the ‘90s and accelerated in the Aughts, when Bobby was a prospect.
 So he didn’t get noticed during high school: Bobby didn’t get drafted until he was 22, in the sixth round, after a few years of community college.

 Bobby had good numbers, too: 9.5 K/9, and a strikeout to walk ratio well above 2 in his age 24 season, across A ball and rookie league.
 Sure, he gave up a few dingers, but it’s not like the Reds had great pitching in the ‘00s.
-Despite the decent to good results, Bobby got cut after just two seasons in the Reds’ system.
+Despite the good results, Bobby got cut after just two seasons in the Reds’ system.

 Bobby and the dumpster fire rotation

-As you might recall, the Mariners didn’t have a ton of great pitching in the mid Aughts.
+As you might recall, the Mariners also didn’t have a ton of great pitching in the mid Aughts.
 (Or since.)
 Bobby was one of the few bright spots on a 2004 team that saw the bottom fall out all at once.
 In fact, he was one of the organization’s few decent pitchers near the top of the system.

 He wanted it badly.
 He tried as hard as anybody else on the team.
 And he succeeded.
 He was solid in the pen in July.
-The rotation was a dumpster fire.
+Meanwhile, the rotation was a dumpster fire.
 Ace Freddy Garcia had been traded to the White Sox in a deadline deal.
 Jamie Moyer was getting shelled, and perennial disappointments Joel Pineiro and Gil Meche regressed to even deeper levels of disappointment than usual.
 (I’m not going to mention the other guy by name.)

-In August, Bob Melvin gave Madritsch a rotation spot.
+So, in August, Bob Melvin gave Madritsch a rotation spot.
 He grabbed a tight hold of it: Bobby made 11 starts for the M’s, and pitched seven or more innings in all but two of them.
 He notched a 3.39 FIP, 6.1 SO/9, 1.82 SO/W. He even cured his dingeritis with a maybe unsustainable 0.3 HR/9.

 Bobby was good in August and excellent in September.
 He threw eight shutout innings against the fearsome Red Sox, who were soon to win the wild card and, in an underreported story, break some curse.
 Bobby helped ruin the A’s season with a complete game win on September 29; the A’s finished their season one game back of the AL West-winning Angels four games later.